 Take 15 seconds more and send a brief note to each person with your appreciation.
 It can be very specific or a general comment like “Just wanted you to know how much I appreciate your contributions to the team this week and every week.”
 Whether you send it via email, chat or you use a nifty Workboard badge, it will feel at least as good to write as to receive!
 It's an excellent way to close the day.

 Need a little more success and progress Monday through Friday to experience even more gratitude?
-Check out Workboard, a free app for managers and their teams to share goals, align their efforts, execute on priorities, eliminate status meetings and provide better feedback.
+Check out Workboard, a business velocity app for managers and their teams to share goals, align their efforts, execute on priorities, eliminate status meetings and provide better feedback.
 More achievement, more gratitude.